The Difference Between Prophet and Messenger

 Now that we have discussed the difference between prophet & messenger we can elaborate on what an Imam is.
 The Imam is the highest level someone commissioned by Allah can reach.
 We read in the Quran that after Abraham was tested by his Lord and passed all tests he was promoted to the rank of Imam.

-2:124.
-And remember that Abraham was tried by his Lord with certain commands, which he fulfilled: He said: “I will make thee an Imam to the Nations.
+“And remember that Abraham was tried by his Lord with certain commands, which he fulfilled: He said: “I will make thee an Imam to the Nations.”
+2:124

-We believe that all of the arch-prophets (Noah, Abraham, Moses, Jesus & Muhammad) were Imams.
+We believe that all of the arch-prophets in Quranic verse 33:7 (Noah, Abraham, Moses, Jesus & Muhammad) were Imams.
 They brought about with actions that which they preached in their missions.
 They were the people’s spiritual, physical, external and internal leaders.
 In particular the Holy Prophet (S) possessed this lofty position of imamate and divine leadership from the start of his mission.
 His task was not summed up with merely proclaiming God’s commandments, rather he was given authority as an Imam to lead.
-After the prophet Muhammad (pbuh) passed away the imamate passed to Ali (see the verse of proclamation 5:67) and then to the imams from Ali’s progeny.
+After the prophet Muhammad (pbuh) passed away the Imamate passed to Ali (see the verse of proclamation 5:67) and then to the imams from Ali’s progeny.
 The appointment of each successive Imam was authorized by Allah similarly to how Aaron was appointed (Quran 20:29.)
 Since Muhammad and the 12 Imams are the last Imams they inherit all of the knowledge of all previous prophets; it is inculcated into their minds by Allah (Quran 3:81.)
 Hence, they have attained the highest levels ever reached by anyone commissioned by Allah (Quran 2:253 &17:55).

 Prophets and Messengers Were Sent Everywhere

 At any given snap shot point of time from Adam till today the truth is always protected by God such that a truth seeker will always be able to find it and get guidance.
 This means a truth-seeker located in any part of the world will find guidance at any point in history (50:16.
-10:25, 15:9)
+10:25, 15:9 2:257).

 Quran 10:47 “And every nation had a messenger; so when their messenger came, the matter was decided between them with justice and they shall not be dealt with unjustly.”

-Quran 14:4 “And We have sent NO Messenger save with the tongue of his people, that he might make all clear to them; then God leads astray whomsoever He will, and He guides whomsoever He will; and He is the All-mighty, the All-wise.”.
+Quran 14:4 “And We have sent NO Messenger save with the tongue of his people, that he might make all clear to them; then God leads astray whomsoever He will, and He guides whomsoever He will; and He is the All-mighty, the All-wise.”

 Allah sent Messengers to every nation and He stated that they came one after another, as He says:

-Quran 23:44 Then We sent Our messengers in succession.
+Quran 23:44 “Then We sent Our messengers in succession.
 Every time there came to a nation its messenger, they denied him, so We made them follow one another [to destruction], and We made them narrations.
-So away with a people who do not believe.
+So away with a people who do not believe. ”

 Quran 35:24 “Verily!
 We have sent you with the truth, a bearer of glad tidings, and a warner.
-And there never was a nation but a warner had passed among them”
+And there never was a nation but a warner had passed among them.”

 Allah has named some of those Messengers and told us the stories of some of them, but not of many others.
 Allah, may He be exalted, says:

 Quran 4:163-164 “Verily, We have inspired you (O Muhammad SAW) as We inspired Nooh (Noah) and the Prophets after him; We (also) inspired Ibrahim (Abraham), Ismail (Ishmael), Ishaque (Isaac), Yaqoob (Jacob), and Al-Asbat (the twelve sons of Yaqoob (Jacob)), Iesa (Jesus), Ayub (Job), Yoonus (Jonah), Haroon (Aaron), and Sulaiman (Solomon), and to Dawood (David) We gave the Zaboor (Psalms).
-And Messengers We have mentioned to you before, and Messengers We have not mentioned to you, – and to Moosa (Moses) Allah spoke directly”
+And Messengers We have mentioned to you before, and Messengers We have not mentioned to you, – and to Moosa (Moses) Allah spoke directly.”

-Quran 40:78 “And certainly We sent messengers before you: there are some of them that We have mentioned to you and there are others whom We have not mentioned to you”
+Quran 40:78 “And certainly We sent messengers before you: there are some of them that We have mentioned to you and there are others whom We have not mentioned to you.”

 Allah reinforces this concept when he addresses Muhammad